deconstructionalism/course-tracker-summary/README.md

 1. Run `npm run constructClassData`.
 Class data will be saved in `./data/classData.json`.

+### Construct Project Data

+> Requires: token, class data

+1. Run
+   `npm run constructClassData <path to project-eval-server projects folder>`.
+   Class data in `./data/classData.json` will be updated with per-student completion information for each project.

 ### Generate an Email Template

 > Requires: token, class data